Skip to main content

 The main trigger for this event is the order/updated webhook that comes from Shopify.

-How to see upsell events in Google Analytics
+How to see Shopify upsells in Google Analytics

 Merchants using Littledata’s Shopify to Google Analytics connection can see upsells directly in Google Analytics.

-• After the upsell is accepted, we send another purchase event with the same order ID and including the additional product.
+• After the upsell is accepted, we send another purchase event with the same transaction ID and including the additional product.

-This will not double the number of Purchases (Transactions), it will only append new products to that first purchase.
+This will not double the number of Purchases (Transactions); Google Analytics will append new products to that first purchase.

 Merchants using Littledata’s Shopify to Segment connection can see upsell events in a variety of Segment destinations.

-• When the order is first processed, before the upsell, an Order Completed event is sent to Segment.
+• When the order is first processed an Order Completed event is sent to Segment.

 Here is how the checkout and upsell events should appear in the Segment debugger:

-How to see upsell events in Facebook CAPI
+How to see Shopify upsells in Meta Ads

 • When the order is first processed, before the upsell, a Purchase event is sent to Facebook.